ethereum/ethereum-org-website/src/content/developers/docs/design-and-ux/index.md

 ## Start with user research {#Start-with-user-research}
 Effective design goes beyond creating visually appealing user interfaces.
 It involves gaining a deep understanding of the user's needs, objectives, and driving factors.
 Therefore, we highly recommend that all designers adopt a design process, such as the [**double diamond process**](https://en.wikipedia.org/wiki/Double_Diamond_(design_process_model)), to ensure that their work is deliberate and intentional.

-- [A complete guide to UX Research in web3](https://uxplanet.org/a-complete-guide-to-ux-research-for-web-3-0-products-d6bead20ebb1) - Simple guide how to do research
+- [A simple guide to UX Research in web3](https://uxplanet.org/a-complete-guide-to-ux-research-for-web-3-0-products-d6bead20ebb1) - Simple guide how to do research
 - [How to Approach UX Decisions in Web3](https://archive.devcon.org/archive/watch/6/data-empathy-how-to-approach-ux-decisions-in-web3/) - A brief overview of quantitative and qualitative research and the differences between the two (video, 6 min)
 - [Being a ux researcher in web3](https://medium.com/@georgia.rakusen/what-its-like-being-a-user-researcher-in-web3-6a4bcc096849) - A personal view on what it is like being a UX researcher in web3